-Stinger Centipede Spiritborn Endgame Build Guide
+Stinger Spiritborn Endgame Build Guide

 There are multiple ways to play Stinger and this build focuses on the Poison from Pestilent Swarms, an effect created and amplified by various aspects and uniques such as Pestilence, Infestation and Ring of Writhing Moon.
-While the two aspects are amazing, we actually skip the unique as it is more of a downside than it helps and instead pick up other damage buffs such as Unyielding Hits and go for armor stacking.
-The final result is that this character eventually transforms from merely hitting enemies with its ground AoE into a good ol' Hammerdin thanks to the spiraling Pestilent Swarms!
+While the two aspects are amazing, we usually skip the unique as it is actually a downside for DPS, but still great for speedfarming content where you oneshot everything.

-Even though this setup sports potent damage over time effects, you mainly scale Critical Strike Chance and Damage to get the most out of your Noxious Resonance pops.
 Compared to most other Spiritborn builds, you don't go for either of the two class specific unique helms and instead aim for Heir of Perdition, as the other two don't boost the swarms.

 This build guide assumes you have a Level 60 Character and unlocked Torment 1.
 To get there, level up with one of our Spiritborn Leveling Guides.
 See how this Build compares against others with our various Build Tier Lists.